mikalai-hryb/notes/aws.md

 * root EBS volume is deleted (delete-on-termination attribute is enabled)
 * attached EBS volumes are not deleted (delete-on-termination attribute is disabled)
-* has multi-attach feature
+* has multi-attach feature (io1 / io2)
 * EBS is recommended when for running databases on EC2 instances
+* EBS volumes can be encrypted (data-at-rest encryption).
+If EC2 + EBS is used the AWS provides data-in-transit encryption (from EC2 to EBS)
+* Cloudwatch metrics:  bandwidth, throughput, latency, and average queue length

 ##### Snapshots
-<u>Snapshot</u> is a backup of an EBS volume at a point in time.
+<u>Snapshot</u> is an incremental backup of an EBS volume at a point in time,
+which means that only the blocks on the device that have changed after your most recent snapshot are saved.

 EBS snapshot archive
 * archive tier is 75% cheaper